walidmadad/walidmadad/README.md

 # Hi there, I'm Walid 👋

-Welcome to my GitHub!
-I'm a passionate software developer currently studying **MIASHS Informatique (L3)** at the University of Toulouse II - Jean Jaurès and pursuing an alternance in computer development.
+I'm a fullstack developer with a passion for creating efficient, scalable, and user-friendly applications.
+Currently, I'm pursuing a **MIASHS Informatique (L3)** degree at the University of Toulouse II - Jean Jaurès.

 ## 🚀 About Me